Mongolia Economic Forum: Mongolia Economic Forum 2010

-Mongolian National Broadcasting, TV5, NTV, Unuudur Newspaper, Zuunii Medee Newspaper, olloo.mn, Gogo Web Portal, Iconcept LLC, EMECA.

 Mongolia Economic Forum 2011

-The Mongolian Economic Forum 2011 was held between the 2nd to the 4th of March, 2011 under the auspices of the Prime Minister S. Batbold with the slogan “Together in Development” and focused on the following 4 main themes; “Human development”, “Development policy”, “Governance”, “Infrastructure” and had 15 different set of sessions.
+The Mongolia Economic Forum 2011 was held between the 2–4 March 2011 under the auspices of the Prime Minister S. Batbold with the slogan “Together in Development” and focused on the following four main themes; “Human development”, “Development policy”, “Governance”, “Infrastructure” and had 15 different set of sessions.
 The highlight of the forum was round table meetings between delegates from the World Economic Forum in civil chamber of the Presidential Office, themes of the roundtable discussions were “Responsible mining”, “Transparency in extraction production”, and “Together against corruption”.
 Another beneficial aspect of the forum was that the “Invest Mongolia” forum was held together with the Mongolian Economic Forum.

-Mongolian Economic Forum 2011 sponsor list.

-The Mongolian Government, Peabody, Golomt Bank, Bodi Group, TDB, Khas Bank, Tenger Financial Group, Goldman Sachs, Rio Tinto, MCS, Energy Resources, APU LLC, Petrovis, Newcom Group, Mobicom, BDSEC JSC, Eurasia Capital, Monet Capital, Terelj Hotel, International Financial Corporation, Sound of Mongolia, Oyunii Undraa Holdings.

-Mongolian Economic Forum 2012
+Mongolia Economic Forum 2012

-The Mongolian Economic Forum 2012 was held between the 2nd to the 6th of March, 2012, under the auspices of the Prime Minister S. Batbold.
+Mongolia Economic Forum 2012 was held 2–6 March 2012, under the auspices of the Prime Minister S. Batbold.
 11 different discussions were conducted around the main topics of “Economic Development: Inclusive Growth”, “Social Policy: Equitable Growth”, “Competitiveness: Innovation and Green Growth”.
 This year's forum was unique due to the fact that numerous series of discussions and debates were held before the forum under the main themes of the year as a preparation for the forum.
 The discussions were delivered to the scientists, businessmen, and the society and the feedbacks were applied to the main themes of the year.

-Mongolian Economic Forum 2012 sponsor list.

-The Mongolian Government, Rio Tinto, Golomt Bank, Khan Bank, TDB, Bodi Group, Newcom Group, Mobicom, Oyu Tolgoi, Petrovis LLC, Peabody Energy, Khas Bank, Tenger Insurance, World Bank, Eurasia Capital, ADB, IFC, Standard Chartered, Ulaanbaatar Railways.

 Mongolia Economic Forum 2013

-The Mongolian Economic Forum 2013 was held on 4–5 March 2013 under the auspices of Prime Minister N. Altankhuyag under the slogan "Mongolian Brand".
+Mongolia Economic Forum 2013 was held on 4–5 March 2013 under the auspices of Prime Minister N. Altankhuyag under the slogan "Mongolian Brand".
 The discussions were held within the range of the theme “"Mongolian Brand", which identified and gave numerous critical ideas to diversify the economy from its reliance on the mining sector and overcoming the challenges of being a landlocked country.
 The plenary sessions were “National Brand and Mongolia’s Development”, “Development financing”, “The labor market and human resources”, “Legal environment”, “Economic diversification”, and “Business environment”.
 Furthermore, there were three more specials sessions regarding the theme of the year.

-Mongolian Economic Forum 2013 sponsor list.

-The Mongolian Government, TDB, MAK, Khan Bank, World Bank, ADB, Khas Bank, Tenger Financial Group, MNB, Mongolian Economy Magazine, Bloomberg TV Mongolia, Mobinet, Mongolian Artists Organization.